 Supplier expansions driving machinery demand: To meet complex OEM requirements and tighter production schedules, automotive suppliers are expanding and investing in operations.
-Tier 1 supplier Yorozu Corp. announced plans to build an advanced metal stamping facility in Alabama at the cost of more than $100 million.
-Magna International said it plans to build a new facility in South Carolina to help BMW supply painted and exterior molded assemblies.
-KSM Castings announced it will invest $80 million to offer different production processes at its plant in Shelby, North Carolina.
-And these are just a few of many recent examples of expansion and investment.
-Together, they are a clear indicator of a rapidly growing market for machinery used to manufacture automotive parts and assemblies.
+In March 2018, Tier I supplier Yorozu Corp. opened its advanced metal stamping facility in Alabama at the cost of more than $100 million.
+DENSO announced plans in February of this year to invest $190 million to expand operations to boost the production of fuel pumps and gasoline injectors.
+This followed its 2017 announcement of plans to invest $1 billion in its main Tennessee plant to meet growing demand for electric vehicle parts.
+Magna International announced plans to build a new facility in South Carolina to help supply parts to BMW, and in late April, SMP opened its $150 million facility to supply door panels, bumpers, and running boards to Mercedes Benz.
+These recent examples of expansion and investment are an indicator of a rapidly growing market for machinery used to manufacture automotive parts and assemblies.

-Maintenance critical to maintaining value: The age, maintenance practices and utilization of machinery are all key value considerations.
-Newer equipment is generally more desirable as the market wants the most modern technology.
-Maintenance practices are important as proper care can extend the useful life of equipment beyond normal expected useful lives.
+Maintenance critical to maintaining value: The age, maintenance practices, and utilization of machinery are all key value considerations.
+Newer equipment is generally more desirable as the market seeks the most modern technology.
+Maintenance practices are important as proper care can extend the useful life of equipment beyond what is normal and expected.
 Poor maintenance can shorten the life of machinery and lead to production issues.
 Utilization is important since a machine being run on a single shift will have a longer chronological life than a machine running multiple shifts.
 These multiple shifts increase the effective age and reduce the remaining life, thereby affecting value.
 Lenders should expect appraisers to consider these factors when estimating value.

-Lenders should be wary of certain collateral: Custom assembly, sequencing and single purpose automotive production machinery is generally expensive to purchase due to high design and engineering costs.
-These machines will have very limited resale value unless sold to an end-user making the exact same part.
-In liquidation scenarios, these machines generally only have component value or scrap value.
-Other equipment with potential for limited value return include paint equipment, part specific test and measurement equipment, and installation intensive equipment, which can be cost prohibitive to remove.
-Standard metalworking and plastics equipment, which remains common in many types of manufacturing, is typically widely marketable and good collateral.
+Lenders should be wary of certain collateral: Custom assembly, sequencing, and single purpose automotive production machinery is generally expensive to purchase due to high design and engineering costs.
+These machines will have very limited resale value unless sold to an end user making the exact same part.
+In liquidation scenarios, these machines generally only have component or scrap value.
+Other equipment with potential for limited value return include painting equipment, part-specific test and measurement equipment, and installation intensive equipment, which can be cost prohibitive to remove.
+Standard metalworking and plastics equipment, which remain common in many types of manufacturing, are typically widely marketable and represent good collateral.